Fallenstedt/sassy-portfolio/content/blog/custom-radio-buttons-flutter.md

   Grapes,
 }

-// create the widget that will act has a radio button class MyRadioButton extends StatelessWidget {
+class MyRadioButton extends StatelessWidget {
   final Food value; // The value of the radio button final Food groupValue; // The selected value of the group